bengourley/js-style-guide/Readme.md

 license.
 The original guide is located [here](https://github.com/felixge/node-style-guide).
 You are encouraged to fork this repository and make adjustments according to your preferences.

+There is a jshint options json file in this repo to help you conform to some of the guidelines outlined here.

 ![Creative Commons License](http://i.creativecommons.org/l/by-sa/3.0/88x31.png)

 ## 2 Spaces for indention